jina-ai/jina/README.md

 ## Jina "Hello, World!"

 As a starter, we invite you to try Jina's "Hello, World": a simple demo of image neural search for [Fashion-MNIST](https://hanxiao.io/2018/09/28/Fashion-MNIST-Year-In-Review/).
-No more extra dependencies, simply do:
+No extra dependencies required, simply do:

 ```bash
 jina hello-world